Hey everybody, and welcome to our Trainer Academy Best Health Coach Certificate comparison article.

 A health coach, or online health coach, is essentially a healthcare practitioner, and neither PN nor ACE are geared towards this level of practice.

 When it comes to industry recognition, Duke and NSHC come out on top as being the most industry-accepted health coach credentials.
-Duke edges NSHC out barely on the question of popularity, but that’s easy because of the heritage the Duke name carries going on.
+Duke edges NSHC out barely on the question of popularity, but that’s easy because of the heritage the Duke name carries going on in regard to potential jobs.

 Overall, the programs with the best balance of popularity and recognition are Duke, IIN, and ACE, both with an average rating of 9/10.